Sharing is caring!

 Jatiluwih rice terrace can be translated as ‘Really Beautiful’ since in Balinese ‘Jati’ means ‘really’ and ‘Luwih’ ‘beautiful’ or ‘good’.

 Jatiluwih rice field terraces are ‘THE’ famous Bali UNESCO rice fields.
 UNESCO listed them as a World Heritage Site.
-These Really Beautiful rice fields are created only by the hands of local people (without the use of mechanical machines) and using a traditional subak agricultural watering system based on the Tri Hita Karana Philosophy.
+These Really Beautiful rice fields are created only by the hands of local people (without using mechanical machines) and using a traditional subak agricultural watering system based on the Tri Hita Karana Philosophy.

 The Tri Hita Karana Philosophy is an ancient Balinese concept that unites into harmony 3 worlds: the natural, spirits, and the human world.